defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 ```
 2) build all the zarf packages that support this bundle
 1) build the bundle itself
-1) place the `uds-config.yaml` and the `deploy-dubbd-values.yaml` in the directory where the deployment will take place
+1) place the `uds-config.yaml` in the directory where the deployment will take place
 1) deploy the software factory.